Bovingdon: Churches

-There are two churches in the village: the Baptist Church and the St Lawrence Church (CofE).
-St Lawrence Church was originally a medieval structure (circa 1200s) that was rebuilt in 1845 by Talbot Bury and the interior includes several stained-glass windows dedicated to local families and Victorian carved pews.
+The Church of Saint Lawrence is the Church of England parish church and is a Grade II* listed building.
+St Lawrence Church was originally a medieval structure in the Decorated Gothic and Perpendicular Gothic styles, and was heavily restored in 1845 by Thomas Talbot Bury.
+The interior includes several stained-glass windows dedicated to local families and Victorian carved pews.
+A tomb effigy of a knight in armour has been dated to about 1370.
 The churchyard is the believed to be the second largest in Hertfordshire and includes an avenue of clipped yew trees and several installations, including a sculpture made from a tree felled in the churchyard.
 As well as traditional 8am communion the church holds weekly child-focused morning service at 9:30am and a family communion at 10am on the first Sunday each month.
 They have several youth teams, including Littlefish for Infant age, Explorers for Primary and the 3:16s for Secondary School age.
 St Lawrence has a close relationship with Bovingdon Academy.
 St Lawrence hosts annual community events including Easter Egg Hunt, Summer Fete, Light Party, Christmas Market and Nativity.

-The Baptist church started as a Wesleyan Methodist Church and changed to Baptist.
-The Baptist church has a weekly morning service at 10:30 a.m. with a Sunday school.
-They also host a youth group on a Friday evening.
-The churches organise a joint live nativity in the high street every Christmas.
+The first record of a meeting-house for Anabaptists in Bovingdon was in 1702.
+The current Baptist church building started as a Wesleyan Methodist Church and changed to Baptist.
+The Baptist church has a weekly morning service at 10:30 a.m.
+They used to host a youth group on a Friday evening.

+Both churches cooperate on Christmas and Easter celebrations.
+They used to run a joint live nativity every Christmas.